menome/message-server/README.md

 Will generate 50,000 test messages

 ## Deleting Test Messages
-Removing the test messages from the Neo4J server can be done via the follwing endpoint
+Removing the test messages from the Neo4J server can be done via the following endpoint

 ```http://server:HTTP_SERVER_PORT/DeleteTestMessages```